 First of all, let's get

 non-sense out of the way.
 As per usual, it sounds good in theory, but an awful mess in practice.
-So, no, MAPI is not an option unless your goal is to burn through your support budget and/or practice your communication skills with less-than-happy users.
+So, no, MAPI is not an option unless your goal is to burn through your support budget or to practice your communication skills with the help of less-than-happy users.

 This leaves us with raw